StefVerce/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk ploting_per_day](figure/ploting_per_day-1.png)

-One option to fill in missing observations could be to compte the mean number of steps per interval on a weekday basis as the above patterns seems to differ from one day to another.
+One option to fill in missing observations could be to compute the mean number of steps per interval on a weekday basis as the above patterns seems to differ from one day to another.
 This hypothesis seems to make sense rather than computing the mean across all days.

-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+###Create a new dataset that is equal to the original dataset but with the missing data filled in.

 This section gets the mean nb of steps per interval per day, and merge the dataframes in order to replace NAs with the mean values as default values